nogibjj/Jiaxin-week-7-mini-repo/README.md

 That's it!
 You should now have anybar_rs installed on your system and ready to use.
 You can use the anybar_rs command to interact with the Anybar application on your macOS system.

-## Build anybar_rs from the source code using Cargo:
+## Build anybar_rs from the source code using Cargo
 1. Open a terminal window and navigate to the root directory of the anybar_rs project.

 Run the following command to build the binary in release mode: